Deuteronomy

 - Darby Bible

-And what man is there that hath betrothed a wife, and hath not taken her? let him go and return to his house, lest he should die in battle, and another man should take her.
+What man is there, that hath espoused a wife, and not taken her? let him go, and return to his house, lest he die in the war, and another man take her.

 What man is there who has pledged to be married a wife, and has not taken her?
 Let him go and return to his house, lest he die in the battle, and another man take her."